 Derek, Burger and Ash from I'm In The Band are in Iron Weasel.
 But in most episodes, they usually slack off in Tripp's apartment and don't do much, despite Tripp suggesting them do some rehearsing.
 Tripp puts emphasis on this in the season 2 opener "I'm Out of the Band".

-The Disciples, a biker gang featured on Intelligence, are the only biker gang in history that prefer four-door sedans to, you know, bikes.
+The Disciples, a biker gang featured on Intelligence (2006), are the only biker gang in history that prefer four-door sedans to, you know, bikes.

-75% aversion on the American version of The Office: We see people doing their jobs (particularly the sales and warehouse staff) in almost every episode.
+75% aversion on The Office (US): We see people doing their jobs (particularly the sales and warehouse staff) in almost every episode.
 It's not a complete aversion because Michael's antics often eat up a large part of his day, and they often drag at least a couple of the other characters along.
 Jim and Pam's pranks seem to take up a significant amount of time also.

 Karen and Davis from Corner Gas are cops who rarely do police work unless either Oscar or the Mayor tell them to, and they're usually reluctant to.
 In one episode, Karen ends up getting a week off from work.
 When she goes back, they both immediately take a nap in the police cruiser.